-For an introduction to the changes effective November 25th, click here.
+For an introduction to the Halifax Transit service changes starting November 22, 2021 click here.
 Explore your new route options with a route comparison table here, and see detailed route descriptions here.

-Why are these changes happening?
-Weren’t there a bunch of changes made last summer?
+- Why are these changes happening?
+Weren’t there a bunch of changes made in November 2019?

 Halifax Transit is implementing the Moving Forward Together Plan because as our city evolves, so do our public transit needs.
 Service changes described in the plan are being implemented over several years and this set of changes represents another phase in the implementation of the plan.
 The plan is available here.